jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/hcm_configuration_file.rst

 The **version** key indicates the version of the component that has been published.

 The **manifest** key holds a key value pair of every file that makes up the component.
-The key is the name of the file relative to the component directory.
+The key is the name of the file relative.
 The value is an md5sum hash of that file.

 The manifest provides a quick method to validate any component to see if anything has changed.
-It will also assist in transfering components between repos.
+It will also assist in transferring components between repos.